michaelatimore/express-snippet-box/README.md

     "moduleDetection": "force",
     "isolatedModules": true,
     "verbatimModuleSyntax": true,
+    /* Strictness */
     "strict": true,
     "noUncheckedIndexedAccess": true,
     "noImplicitOverride": true,
+    /* For transpiling with TypeScript: */
     "module": "NodeNext",
     "outDir": "dist",
     "sourceMap": true,
+    /* For code not running in the DOM: */
     "lib": ["es2022"]
   }
 }
 ```
+* The comments should be removed.
+There are there for informational purposes only.
+A more detailed explanation for each option can be found at https://www.totaltypescript.com/tsconfig-cheat-sheet

 ### Server Configuration

 5. Create a `src` directory and an `server.ts` file inside it: